 2. Understand your Scope and Situation

 Every event has unique challenges, and every organization has its own way to overcome them.
-Are you going to be downsizing due to budget constraints because of the pandemic?
+Are you going to be downsizing due to budget constraints?
 Will you keep a larger footprint?
 Are you going to bring less product and instead create meaningful customer interactions with experiential engagements?
 Or is product too important to leave out?
 In short, what will you need to tell your brand’s story and how do you intend to make it clear through your booth design and activities?

 3. Analyze your Audience to Create Connections